dyne/mkdocs-dyne-theme/.github/README.md

 git clone https://github.com/dyne/mkdocs-dyne-theme
 ```

-3. run `./mkdocs-dyne-theme/.init` (please note the dot! **.**init)
+3. run `./mkdocs-dyne-theme/.init` (please note the dot! .init)

 4. edit the configuration file `mkdocs.yml` with the right project settings

-5. edit the contents in `docs/index.md` or symlink to README.md
+5. edit the contents in your project's root inside `README.md`

-### Update the theme

-Run `./mkdocs-dyne-theme/.update` (please note the dot! **.**update) to actualize the theme to its latest version.

-Commit the changes to your project.

-Keep in mind that this theme is not a submodule of your project, it is copied inside it.

 ### Preview the webpage